 Communication Apps

 Download communication apps like WhatsApp or Telegram to stay connected with friends and family and access local information.
-(See Also: Is Bamako Safe to Visit?
-Essential Travel Guide)
+(See Also: Is It Safe To Visit Death Valley?
+A Traveler’s Guide)

 Is Rio Safe to Visit?
 A Recap